MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/quickstart.md

 # Items quickstart

-The Items quickstart gets you started with the building blocks of your in-game economy: virtual currency, catalogs, items, and purchases.
+The Items quickstart gives you the building blocks of your in-game economics: virtual currency, catalogs, items, and purchases.

 In this quickstart, you will: